Negative moment of inertia and rotational instability of gluon plasma: Introduction

 In our paper, we show that the {\it rigidly} rotating gluon plasma possesses, in thermal equilibrium, a negative moment of inertia ($I < 0$) below the temperature

-where $T_c$ is the deconfining transition temperature in a non-rotating plasma.
-We call $T_s$ the ``supervortical temperature'' since at $T = T_s$, the {\it rigidly} rotating plasma looses its moment of inertia, $I(T_s) = 0$, in a distant similarity with a superconductor which looses its resistivity at a certain critical temperature.
+where $T_c$ is the deconfining transition temperature in the non-rotating plasma.
+We call $T_s$ the ``supervortical temperature'' since at $T = T_s$, the {\it rigidly} rotating plasma loses its moment of inertia, $I(T_s) = 0$, in a distant similarity with a superconductor which loses its resistivity at a certain critical temperature.

 Rotating quark-gluon plasma (QGP) with temperatures around the supervortical temperature~\eq{eq_T_s} is routinely produced in relativistic heavy-ion collisions.
 Such plasma can have exceptionally high vorticity of the order of $\omega$~$\approx (9 \pm 1)\times 10^{21} \, \mathrm{s}^{-1} \sim 0.03\, \mathrm{fm}^{-1} c \sim 7 \, \mathrm{MeV}$~\cite{STAR_2017ckg}.
-The properties of vortical QGP can be probed via spin polarization of produced hadrons which provide us with an opportunity to confront theoretical methods with experimental results~\cite{Becattini_2020ngo,Huang:2020dtn}.
-Theoretical approaches to the thermodynamics of rotating QGP always assume a rigid rotation of the system, drastically simplifying analytical treatment~\cite{Ambrus_2014uqa,Ambrus_2015lfr}.
+The properties of vortical QGP can be probed via spin polarization of produced hadrons that provide us with an opportunity to confront theoretical methods with experimental results~\cite{Becattini_2020ngo, Huang:2020dtn}.
+While the rotation in the expanding plasma fireball is not a solid rotation, all theoretical -- both numerical and analytical -- approaches to the thermodynamics of rotating QGP assume a rigid rotation of the system, which drastically simplifies analytical treatment of the problem~\cite{Huang:2020dtn, Ambrus_2014uqa, Ambrus_2015lfr, Chen_2015hfc, Jiang_2016wvv, Chernodub_2016kxh, Chernodub_2017ref, Wang_2018sur, Zhang_2020hha, Sadooghi_2021upd, Chen_2020ath, Fujimoto_2021xix, Golubtsova:2021agl, Chen:2022smf, Golubtsova:2022ldm, Zhao:2022uxc, Chernodub_2020qah, Chernodub_2022veq, Braguta_2020biu, Braguta_2021jgn, Braguta_2022str}, allowing, the same time, to probe the effect of vorticity on thermodynamics of the system in a systematic and controllable way and to tackle the approach to the thermodynamic limit (see, in particular, Refs.~\cite{Chernodub_2017ref, Braguta_2021jgn, Chen:2022smf}).

-The global consensus on the phase diagram of rotating quark-gluon plasma is still lacking.
 The thermal transition from hadronic to the QGP phase is accompanied by the restoration of the chiral symmetry and the deconfinement of color.
 There is a general agreement in the community that the rigid rotation, according to all model estimates, should reduce the critical temperature of the chiral transition in the fermionic sector~\cite{Chen_2015hfc, Jiang_2016wvv, Chernodub_2016kxh, Chernodub_2017ref, Wang_2018sur, Zhang_2020hha, Sadooghi_2021upd}.